kirakiray/noneos-core/docs/en/documentation/ai-call.md

 - **minimax** - MiniMax
 - **glm** - Zhipu GLM

-If `provider` is not specified, the system will automatically select an available API Key.
+If no `provider` is specified, the system will automatically select an available API Key.

 ## Message Format